-When someone is concerned about suffering a traumatic brain injury, the most important factor is time.
+When someone is concerned about suffering a traumatic brain injury, the most crucial factor is time.
 The faster the injury is caught, the quicker it can be treated.
 Therefore, understanding the symptoms to look for is of vital importance.
-Even if someone feels alright immediately after the initial event, symptoms can develop a few minutes to a few hours after the event.
+Even if someone feels alright immediately after the initial event, symptoms can develop a few minutes to a few hours afterward.
 Some of the symptoms to be aware of include:

 - Loss of consciousness at any time